nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot13](../assets/images/agent_sudo/screenshot13.png)

-Listing all of the files on the FTP server, we see that there isn't any further directories that we can explore.
+Listing all of the files on the server, we see that there isn't any further directories that we can explore.
 There are only a couple of images and a text file.
-Let's download all of the files to our local machine using the `get` command.
+Let's download all of these files to our local machine using the `get` command.

 **To_agent.txt:**

 ![screenshot14](../assets/images/agent_sudo/screenshot14.png)

 'To_agent.txt' reveals that there is some secret data embed within the images.
-I tried some common steganography techniques to extract this secret data.
+I tried some common steganography techniques to extract this data.

 Firstly, I used the `strings` command to check for any human-readable strings within the image files.
 However, there was nothing found.
 Next, I used `exiftool` to extract the metadata from the images.
-Once again, nothing interest there as well.
+Once again, nothing of interest there as well.
 I then got to learn and try out various steganography tools.
 The tools I tried were: `steghide`, `stegcracker`, `zsteg` and `binwalk`.

 *(Note: I learned that `steghide` only works for jpeg, bmp, wav and au files.
 If we want to extract data from png files, we must use `zsteg` instead)*